wich229/retro-video-store/ada-project-docs/wave_03.md

 - The API should default to returning all customers in a single page if an invalid number of per page responses is specified
 - The API should default to returning the first page if no page is specified
 - The API should default to returning the first page if an invalid page is specified

-## Extra Endpoint: Inventory Management
-This endpoint should support all 3 query parameters.
-All fields are sortable.

-### `GET /customers/<id>/history`
-List the videos a customer has checked out _in the past_.
-Current rentals should not be included.

-URI parameters:
-- `id`: Customer ID

-Fields to return:
-- `title`
-- `checkout_date`
-- `due_date`

-#### Errors and Edge Cases to Check
-- The API should return back detailed errors and a status `404: Not Found` if the customer does not exist
-- The API should return an empty list if the customer has no rental history

 ## Deployment